Deschutes Clinical Team

 Mariah Vlach, MFTA

-Position: Primary Therapist - Adolescent Program, Family Therapist - Nest Family Services and Parent Coach
+Position: Primary Therapist - Adolescent Program, Family Therapist - Family Services and Parent Coach

 Mariah joined Deschutes Wilderness Therapy as a clinician working with families and adolescents.
 Mariah specializes in trauma, attachment, emotional dysregulation, and family systems functioning.
 For most of her life, Mariah has been interested in understanding the impact trauma and dysfunctional life events have upon the human body and mind and how those interruptions can be addressed and repaired.
 In 2010 she pursued an education in East Asian Medicine and Acupuncture, seeking a deeper understanding of the body’s innate ability to heal.
 It was here that Mariah realized the mind and body must be addressed together to activate the healing process and invite the possibility of experiencing wholeness.